 Apple cinnamon crumble is the perfect fall dessert!
 Juicy apples, warm spices, and a crumble topping, with a scoop of vanilla ice cream and caramel to sweeten the pot.

 It’s that time again!
 I have made it to my second month of active participation in a ‘club’.
-It’s called the Secret Recipe Club where you are assigned a secret mission to be a ninja all over someone else’s blog, get to know them, check things out and pick a recipe and let it shine to the world.
+It’s called the Secret Recipe Club, where you are assigned a secret mission to be a ninja all over someone else’s blog, get to know them, check things out and pick a recipe and let it shine to the world.
 (Seriously, I would join any club where I got to be a secret ninja).

-Since I’ve been all into Fall recipes, scents, apples and socks I chose to highlight this apple crumble.
+Since I’ve been all into Fall recipes, scents, apples and socks I chose to highlight this apple cinnamon crumble.

-Apple and Cinnamon Crumble
+Apple Cinnamon Crumble